warrenshea/notes/dev.es6-foreveryone!.online-course.md

 ###  Module 21.73: Class Properties

 * Not yet out
-* Adding a properties to the class, for example, a bark property for class Dog, rather than creating this.barks into the constuctor
+* Adding a properties to the class, for example, a bark property for class Dog, rather than creating this.barks into the constructor

 ###  Module 21.74: padStart and padEnd
 *